Skilled Labor & Diversity

 Skilled workers for Bremen

-The Senator for Economic Affairs, Ports and Transformation and the Bremen Economic Development Agency (WFB) have been organizing a network for human resources managers since 2019.
+The Senator for Economic Affairs, Ports and Transformation and the Bremen Economic Development Agency (WFB) have been organizing a network for human resources managers since 2019: the "Regulars table for HR Managers".
 A cross-sector dialogue with companies takes place regularly here in order to exchange ideas about strategies for securing skilled workers.
 Topics such as employer and location attractiveness, employer branding, social recruiting, onboarding, new work, corporate and leadership culture, diversity in the company, or women in leadership positions are explored in more detail using practical examples.
 The dialogue will be used mainly to develop needs-based service offers for companies in Bremen and Bremerhaven.

 Further information